-A variety of opportunities and channels for stakeholders to engage with the Council form part of the Councils Way of Working and operating model.
+A variety of opportunities and channels for stakeholders to engage with the Council form part of the Council's Way of Working and operating model.
 The Council has established a consultation hub online which enables people to find and participate in consultations.
 Westmorland and Furness Council has its own housing stock of over 2,500 properties.
 A quarterly Housing Matters Newsletter is issued to each home to inform tenants of what is happening with Council housing and support available in the local area and annually there is a customer satisfaction survey published.
-In 2023/24 a new damp and mould standard was adopted by the Council and this was publicised in the newsletter with links to supporting information about how to find out to get rid of condensation, damp and mould or to prevent it happening.
 There is also a very active Facebook page for housing news and people regularly engage with this to share their views around improvements for the future.
 This is in addition to the Tenants Forum which meets regularly to influence and shape Council policy and practice.

-The 2023/24 Budget and the 2024/25 Budget was approved by Cabinet and Council following a public consultation exercise with 602 responses received including from key stakeholder groups such as Trade Unions, Parish and Town Councils and Cumbria Association of Local Councils (CALC), third sector organisations and businesses and the LEP.
+The 2024/25 Budget and the 2024-2029 Medium Term Financial Plan was approved by Cabinet and Council following a public consultation exercise with 588 responses received including from key stakeholder groups such as Trade Unions, Parish and Town Councils and Cumbria Association of Local Councils (CALC), third sector organisations and businesses and the LEP.
 A response was also received from Corporate Overview and Scrutiny committee.

-It is the intention to agree a consultation and engagement strategy by April 2025, this to reflect the Councils community power strategy, the requirements of the Law, and to ensure that the public are informed when we make decisions that affect future generations.
+It is the intention to agree an Engagement Framework in September 2025, this is to reflect the Council's direction of travel to increasingly working in community powered ways, the requirements of the Law, and to ensure that the public are informed when we make decisions that affect our communities and future generations.
+This is contained within the Action Plan.